 There have been expenses that I have cut this month like personal and restaurant spending.
-Now before you judge me with your pitchforks for not supporting small businesses, I donated that money.
+As a way to offset some of the guilt for not supporting my local community, I donated it.

-Helplessness feels like a wave trying to overwhelm me with sadness especially when I hear my loved ones furloughed or laid off.
+Helplessness is a wave trying to overwhelm me with sadness especially when I hear my loved ones furloughed or laid off.
 I baton the hatches, ride the wave of uncertainty, and use my untethered funding towards gift cards to buoy my swamped loved ones.

 Bing Challenge = Bling Rewards

 I love sinking funds.
-Well, I prefer to have sinking funds.
-What is a sinking fund?
-Great question my curious friend!
-My “special” definition is saving small amounts of money consistently with the intent of using it on burdensome bills.
+Sinking funds are small amounts of money I consistently save with the intent of using it on burdensome bills.
 I put this money in a separate savings account called, Adulting Adventures.

 I used to be an awful homebody.
-I was desperate to be seen and do things but I changed because I became broke and less young.
+I was desperate to be seen and do things.
+That changed when I became broke and less young.
 Luckily, I changed on my terms versus Coronavirus sticking its ugly head into my personal life.
-Even before this pandemic, I spent most of my time at home enjoying free hobbies.
+Even before this pandemic, I spent most of my time at home with free hobbies.

 My side hustle of babysitting is currently extinct which is unfortunate on various levels but I am still incredibly grateful to be employed.
 This is the primary reason I can say that my Expedition Everywhere account currently sits at $1,761.
-My goal was $1,600.
+My challenge was to save $1,600.

-Will my future months get leaner?
+Will my future months become leaner?
 Possibly.
 However, at this moment, I am going to breathe in the gratitude and breathe out more gratitude.